A scanning visitor of program elements with default behavior

 added to future versions of the Java™ programming language.

-Therefore, methods whose names begin with "visit"
+Therefore, methods whose names begin with "visit" may be

 added to this class in the future; to avoid incompatibilities,